XRPLF/xrpl-dev-portal/content/concepts/xrpl-servers/ledger-history/online-deletion.md

     This setting is disabled by default.

-- **`[fetch_depth]`** - Specify a number of ledger versions.
+- **`[fetch_depth]`** - Specify how many ledger versions to serve to peers.
 The server does not accept fetch requests from peers for historical data that is older than the specified number of ledger versions.
 Specify the value `full` to serve any available data to peers.

     The default for `fetch_depth` is `full` (serve all available data).